Estimated Reading Time: 7 Minutes

 Festival de la Luz

-The San José municipality and the CNFL (National Power Company) organize El Festival de la Luz when all the Christmas lights are lit on the 2nd Saturday of December.
+The San José municipality and the CNFL (National Power Company) organize El Festival de la Luz, during which all the Christmas lights are lit on the 2nd Saturday of December.
 Festival de la Luz is one of the most important Christmas traditions.
 The festival starts in Sabana at 6 pm and ends at the National Museum on 2nd Avenue around midnight.
 Participants are the school, high, and university marching bands, floats by large commercial brands, and cheerleading teams.
 Every year, the municipality of San José chooses a different marshal(s).
 The Festival de la Luz is a prize-winning contest.

 Fiestas de Zapote – Toros a la Tica